icarito/physics-with-xo/10_digital_to_analog.md

 [insert screenshot]

-With this software on XO1.5 we can sithesize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.
+With this software on XO1.5 we can sithethize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.

 ## Synthesis of sound with the XO1.75